mskrasnov/Ferrix/README.md

 ## License

-Ferrix is free and open-source software distributed under the **GNU General Public License v3.0**.
+Ferrix System Monitor is free and open-source software distributed under the **GNU General Public License v3.0**.
 See [LICENSE](LICENSE) file for details.